mdn/content/files/en-us/web/css/color_value/rgb/index.md

   /* 153 is 60% of 255 */
 }

-/* Use @supports to add in support for Safari 16.4+, which supports old syntax that requires r g b values to be specified as percentages (with units) in calculations */
+/* Use @supports to add in support for old syntax that requires r g b values to be specified as percentages (with units) in calculations.
+This is required for Safari 16.4+. */
 @supports (color: rgb(from red r g calc(b + 30%))) {
   #two {
     background-color: rgb(from var(--base-color) calc(r - 30%) g calc(b + 30%));